argentwuqing/samart/README.md

+##This project is developed using Tuya SDK, which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.For more information, please check Tuya Developer Website.

 ## Note: This repository is inherited from the old Tuya Github repository: xxxxxx, which will be deprecated soon.
 Please use this repository for Tuya SDK development instead.
 For changing the existing remote repository URL, please check this tutorial: https://github.com/TuyaInc/tuya-weapp-demo
 ## An overview of the